 This month’s theme has, without a doubt, been grace.

-For its grace that has gotten us up every morning for months at 1:30am, then 3:00 am, 4:15 am and finally 5:30 am with the sweetest geriatric dogs on the planet without totally losing it.
-Yes, you can function for a few weeks on very little sleep but after a while it starts to take a toll on every facet of your life.
+For it’s grace that has gotten us up every morning for months at 1:30am, then 3:00 am, 4:15 am and finally 5:30 am with the sweetest geriatric dogs on the planet.
+Yes, you can function for a few weeks on very little sleep.
+But after a while it starts to take a toll on every facet of your life.

-It’s grace that reminds us to keep going when we’re tired or to stop long enough to notice the intoxicating scent of a gardenia while staring up at a sky full of stars at 3:00 am.
+It’s grace that reminds us to keep going when we’re tired.
+To stop long enough to notice the intoxicating scent of a gardenia.
+It reminds us to be thankful as we stare up at a sky full of stars.

 Grace keeps our frayed nerves and tempers in check when exhaustion is settling in.
 It allows us to forgive quickly and not allow grudges to take hold for even a minute.

-Grace covers the transitions back to school that inevitably leads to harried mornings filled with meltdowns over not being able to find a matching sock, picky eater lunches, and homework left strewn all over the kitchen table.
+Grace covers the back to school transitions that lead to harried mornings filled with meltdowns, picky eater lunches, and homework strewn all over the kitchen table.

 It helps us to get back on track, embrace new routines and to refocus on our goals no matter what our current circumstances are.

-Grace gives us as many chances as we need when we find ourselves off the treadmill and eating ice cream yet again when deep down inside we know we could have made a better choice.
+Grace gives us as many chances as we need.
+Even when we know deep down, we could have made a better choice.

-It quietly nudges us to give ourselves the permission to take a break, to embrace more white space and say “yes” to the things we’re most passionate about and “no” to the people and activities that consistently drain our joy.
+It quietly nudges us to give ourselves the permission to take a break.
+Embrace more white space.
+To say “yes” to the things we’re most passionate about and “no” to the people and activities that consistently drain our joy.